AniAdamPashut/assempreted/readme.md

 ## opcodes implemented:
+- push, pop
 - add, sub
-- push, pop
 - inc, dec
 - jmp, je, cmp

-## Shit I will hopefully implement:
-- syscall
+- syscall - (exit, write) (only writes one char at a time)
 - call, ret

+## comments

+comments are inserted using `;`

+it never fails to amaze me how like 7 hours ago i thought it was undoable. look at this now <br>